Pogonopoma wertheimeri

-Pogonopoma wertheimeri is a species of armored catfish endemic to Brazil where it is found in the Mucuri River, São Mateus River, and Doce River.
-This species is usually found in stretches of river with mid to strong water current and bottom formed by rocks or sand.
-However, they are also found in the Juparanã Lagoon, close to the mouth of the Doce river, which is a lentic habitat.
-This species grows to a length of 22.3 cm SL.
+Pogonopoma wertheimeri is a species of freshwater ray-finned fish belonging to the family Loricariidae, the armored catfishes, and the subfamily Rhinelepinae, the rhinelepine plecos.
+This catfish is endemic to Brazil, where it is found in the Mucuri River, São Mateus River, and Doce River.
+This species is usually found in stretches of river with medium to strong water current and a bottom formed by rocks or sand.
+However, they are also found in the Juparanã Lagoon, close to the mouth of the Doce River, which is a lentic habitat.
+This species grows to a standard length of 22.3 cm.